felipenlunkes/felipenlunkes/README.md

 - 🌱 I am currently learning more about JavaScript, Java, HTML/CSS and Python
 - 👯 I’m looking to collaborate on operating systems, open source and commercial projects (backend and frontend)
 - 🤔 I’m looking for help with Hexagonix/Andromeda operating system development
-- ❤️ I'm currently learning and practicing x86 Assembly, baremetal development and operating system design and implementation (Hexagonix OS)
+- ❤️ I'm currently learning and practicing x86 Assembly, baremetal development and operating system implementation (Hexagonix OS)

 ## 📈 GitHub Stats